President-Elect Biden To Begin Formal Transition Process After Agency OK

 Updated at 8 p.m.
 ET

-More than two weeks after he became president-elect, Joe Biden's administration can formally begin its transition to power, after a previously little-known federal agency on Monday ascertained him as the apparent winner of the election.
+Joe Biden's administration can formally begin its transition to power after a previously little-known federal agency on Monday ascertained Biden as the apparent winner of the election more than two weeks after the Democrat became president-elect.

 The awaited decision from the General Services Administration provides the incoming Biden team with federal resources and access to agencies.

-The news came as President Trump, who has still yet to concede the White House race, tweeted that he was "recommending" the GSA and others in his administration begin "initial protocols" to kickstart the formal transfer of presidential power.
+The news came as President Trump, who has still hasn't conceded the White House race, tweeted he was "recommending" the GSA and others in his administration begin "initial protocols" to kick-start the formal transfer of presidential power.

 ...fight, and I believe we will prevail!
 Nevertheless, in the best interest of our Country, I am recommending that Emily and her team do what needs to be done with regard to initial protocols, and have told my team to do the same.— Donald J. Trump (@realDonaldTrump) November 23, 2020